Skip to main content

 ./benchmark_tool --operation=SegmentScanByFile --input_file=./sample.dat

-The input_file here is the imported data set file.
-The first row of the data set file defines the schema, and each row corresponds to a row of data, and each data is separated by ,.
+input_file is the imported dataset file.
+The first line of the file defines the table schema, and each subsequent line corresponds to one row of data with columns separated by ,:

 int,char,varchar